 Dayton has a specific definition for an agricultural building but Staff was unable to locate any other reference within the code to address the building.
-There are specific setbacks for accessory buildings within their Agricultural districts and the front yard measurement is set at 50 ft.
+There are specific setbacks for accessory buildings within their Agricultural districts and the front yard measurement is set at 30 ft. or 50 ft. depending on the district.
 Staff believes this would not be an appropriate setback to be used in Lake Elmo as it seems that Dayton does not or did not need to address agricultural buildings in the same way as other Cities.
 A size limit was not readily found.